Jose Trevino Player Props: Yankees vs. Athletics

 Jose Trevino At The Plate

-- Trevino is batting .222 with two doubles, three home runs and five walks.
+- Trevino is batting .218 with two doubles, three home runs and six walks.

-- In 13 of 22 games this year (59.1%), Trevino has reached base safely via hit, and that includes multiple hits twice.
+- This season, Trevino has posted at least one hit in 14 of 24 games (58.3%), and had multiple hits twice.

+- He has homered in three games this season (12.5%), homering in 3.6% of his plate appearances.

-- Trevino has driven in a run in eight games this year (36.4%), including two games with multiple runs batted in.
+- In eight games this year (33.3%), Trevino has picked up an RBI, including two games with multiple runs batted in.

-- He has scored in seven games this year (31.8%), but has had no multi-run games.
+- He has scored a run in nine of 24 games so far this season.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.